 First off, your kids are going to need a place to draw, color, and craft.
 A child size table and chairs will do the trick.

 (Ikea has some great choices.
-We’ve had this green table for a few years, but if I could go back in time, I’d opt for a more neutral colored, natural material table, like this one.
-It is total coincidence that the table set matches the walls, but it does make the table fit in a little better.)
+We’ve had this green table for a few years, but if I could go back in time, I’d opt for a more neutral-colored, natural material table, like this one.
+It is a total coincidence that the table set matches the walls, but it does make the table fit in a little better.)

 For why you want to use shelves instead of toyboxes, click here!